A (low level) command to acknowledge reliable commands. Used for Reliable UDP (RUDP).

 Events are asynchronous messages sent to clients.
 They can be triggered by operations (as side effect) or raised (as main purpose of an operation) and are identified by an event code.
 The origin is identified as ActorNumber.

 Short for event code.
-Identifies the type of events and which information the event carries.
+Identifies the type of events and which information (and types) the event contains.

 The GameVersion is a string any game can set.
 In the Photon Cloud it can be useful to separate users of incompatible versions into separate Virtual Applications.